impuremaths/impuremaths.github.io/_posts/2021-03-02-trading-options-ii.md

 The more controversial half of this principle is its contrapositive: _Do not buy extrinsic value_.
 The implications are surprisingly wide in the sense that many options sellers do not abide by them.
 Here are a few:

 1. Do not buy-to-close a contract (though one could argue that it is justified by opportunism).
-2. Do not sell spreads, due to the defensive leg.
+2. Do not sell spreads, due to the cost of the defensive leg.
 3. Do not roll an option early.
 Wait until it is near expiration, carrying little extrinsic value.